russell-n/theape/theape/documentation/developer/plugins/ht_write_plugins.rst

 The expected way for a user to get a sample configuration file is to use the ``fetch`` sub-command::

-    ape fetch <plugin name>
+    theape fetch <plugin name>

 Where ``<plugin name>`` is the name of some plugin.
 When this sub-command is issued, the ape will build the plugin and call its ``fetch_config`` method, which should return a string with the sample configuration to the APE.
-As an example, if the user entered ``ape fetch Sleep``, the following should be returned:
+As an example, if the user entered ``theape fetch Sleep``, the following should be returned:

 .. code-block:: ini